RowanBruh/InfinityStonesMod/README.md

 ## Credits

 - Developed for Minecraft version 1.21.5
-- Inspired by content from Bionic, SkiddziePlays, and the Insane Craft series
+- Inspired by content from Bionic, SkiddziePlays, Skeppy, and the Insane Craft series